-Satun, Thailand is to some, nothing but a border town.
+Satun, Thailand is nothing but a border town to some people.
 A place to while away a few hours before the next bus to somewhere else.
 To others it’s most famously known as the home province of beautiful Koh Lipe and the Adang Archipelago.
 But there is more to Satun Town and Satun Province than one might expect.
 In fact, Satun’s recent accolade of now having Thailand’s first Unesco Global Geopark is proof of that.
 It was the new geopark status that prompted me to recently revisit the eclectic border town and take a closer look.
 Being well-versed in Langkawi, Malaysia’s Geopark, I was very interested to see Satun’s version.
 Especially considering Satun’s diverse culture and heritage, which easily covers UNESCO’s list of global geopark top 10 focus areas.
 The geopark will also offer more highlights of the many unique things to do in Satun.

 Satun Province is located on the southwest coast of Thailand and is divided into 7 districts; Mueng Satun, Thung Wa, Khuan Kalong, La-ngu, Khuan Don, Tha Phae and Manang.
 It also includes nearly 100 islands (according to the Tourism Thailand website).
 Like much of Northern Malaysia and other parts of Southern Thailand, Satun’s history is fascinatingly complex.
 In a nutshell, once upon a time, Satun was part of a Malay state known as the Kingdom of Setul Mambang Segara (Setul) from 1808 -1916.

 Here’s where things get seemingly more complicated.
 Siam conquered Kedah in 1821, but with the exception of Perlis, the Sultan of Kedah was able to regained his territory in 1842.
 With Siam’s blessing, Perlis became a separate state with its own raja.